 Summer BBQ Smoked Peach Pulled Pork

-The simultaneously sweet, smoky and spicy allure of BBQ is especially strong in summer.
+The simultaneously sweet, smoky and spicy allure of BBQ is especially strong in summer, but we feel it all year long.
 Add fresh orchard-picked peaches to the traditional mélange with this peach pulled pork and, to borrow a phrase from a famous chef, BAM!
 TABLE contributor Anna Franklin started this recipe with pork butt from a local butcher, spiced it up with her very own spicy Bazaaa!
 Hot Sauce and served it on slider buns from a local bakery.
 Since tasting it during our photo session with Laura Petrilla, we have talked about this summer BBQ recipe dish non-stop at TABLE Studios.
+It’ll be the talk of the town at your party, too.

 Why Peach and Pork?

 Peaches go well with meats like pork because of their similarities in texture and easy grilling/roasting capabilities.
-The juices seep into the meat through the sauce and create a more complex flavor profile than just ordinary barbecue sauce (though no shame in that, too!).
+The juices seep into the meat through the sauce and create a more complex flavor profile than just ordinary barbecue sauce for your summer BBQ recipe (though no shame in going with the classics, too!)

 For the Pork